Are Lentils Good for You? 8 Reasons to Eat More Lentils

 Low Sodium Food

-If you’re watching your sodium intake, lentils are a great option!
-They are naturally sodium-free, meaning you have control over how much sodium you want to add.
+If you’re watching of your sodium intake, lentils are a great option!
+They are naturally sodium-free, allowing you to have control over how much sodium you want to add.

 About Emily Cornelius